klstein7/nextjs-wordle-dev-day/docs/03-game-logic.md

 const findByGameId = async (gameId: number) => {
-  // Retrieve all guesses for a specific game
+  // Retrieve all guesses for a specific game return db.query.guesses.findMany({
-  // This is similar to a findAll method in a Spring Boot repository return db.query.guesses.findMany({
     where: eq(guesses.gameId, gameId),
     orderBy: [asc(guesses.createdAt)],
   });
 };

-// Exporting as an object, similar to how you might export a service class in Angular export const guessService = {
+export const guessService = {
   create,
   findByGameId,